 6. Give them their space

-Dating for an introvert is doubly hard.
-They depend on you to understand and value their sentiments.
-See their need for space as a healthy relationship boundary they have set for themselves.
-For example, when dating an introvert as an extrovert, it may help you to have an open conversation around this topic.
-The two of you can have pre-decided phrases that you may use to communicate non-negotiable need for space.
+When dating an introvert as an extrovert, it may help you to have an open conversation about their boundaries.
+The two of you can have pre-decided phrases that you may use to communicate the non-negotiable need for space.

 Related Reading: Twin Flame Connection – Definition, Signs And Stages